Irving Child Support Attorney

 Children get only one childhood.
 Unfortunately, acrimony between divorced couples is common, and when those couples have children, Texas law commendably tries to blunt the impact of grown-ups’ hostility.
 One key way to reduce parental bickering—and protect kids caught in the crossfire—is through a child-support order that specifies how the noncustodial parent is to provide financial support.
 If the order is violated, the Family Code provides enforcement options.

 At Queenan Law, we know that child support is one of the most contentious parts of a divorce, that is why we are committed to protecting families.
-To set up a free legal consultation about your family law matter, call the Queenan Law Firm at (817) 476-1797.
+To set up a legal consultation about your family law matter, call the Queenan Law Firm at (817) 476-1797.

 Child Support in Irving, TX

 In Texas, child support is ordered by the courts on behalf of a minor who is under the age of eighteen years old as a means of ensuring that they will receive adequate funding for their care and needs.
 Child support payments are intended to provide the child with many things including food, shelter, clothing, educational expenses, and other additional items.
 While as a general matter, child support payments will terminate when the child turns eighteen years old, in certain circumstances child support payments may be extended indefinitely, this is most often the case when the child has special physical needs.
 In Texas, child support is calculated based in part from the child support guidelines which are set forth in the Texas Family Code.